Use the arrows to control the slideshowPrev Next

 The Renfrew Center is pleased to offer a new, Virtual Therapy Group for adolescent girls and women in Florida who struggle with disordered eating or who are working towards recovery from an eating disorder.

-This weekly therapy group is facilitated by Lewis Jones, PsyD, Site Director at The Renfrew Center of West Palm Beach and offers structured care in a web-based environment.
+This weekly therapy group is facilitated by Tiffany DeVecchis, MEd, Regional Admissions Team Lead for The Renfrew Center, and offers structured care in a web-based environment.

 The online, virtual therapy group actively engages participants with each other to explore the emotions and relational functions of their disordered eating.
 Individuals also develop strategies to improve their communication skills and achieve recovery focused goals.
 Group curriculum is informed by the empirically based Renfrew Center Unified Treatment Model for Eating Disorders®.